MLXXXp/Arduboy2/README.md

 #### Sound effects and music

-Arduboy2 will automatically use less code than Arduboy V1.1 because it doesn't include the *tunes* subclass.
-If your sketch doesn't have sound, more code is available than with Arduboy V1.1.
-If you want your sketch to have sound, then using the *ArduboyTones* library will be more code efficient than using *ArduboyPlaytune*. *ArduboyTones* even produces less code than the [Arduino built in *tone()* function](https://www.arduino.cc/en/Reference/Tone).
+If you want your sketch to have sound, then using the *ArduboyTones* library will be more code efficient than using *ArduboyPlaytune* or most other sound libraries compatible with the Arduboy. *ArduboyTones* even produces less code than the [Arduino built in *tone()* function](https://www.arduino.cc/en/Reference/Tone).
 You'll have to decide on the appropriate library or functions you use to generate sound, based on the features required and how much memory you want it to use.

 #### Remove the text functions